huwdp/huwcode-documentation/docs/sleep.md

 # Sleep

-Sleep function causes the program to sleep for a number of miliseconds.
+Sleep function causes the program to sleep for a number of milliseconds.

 **Syntax**

-`sleep(miliseconds)`
+`sleep(milliseconds)`

 **Code example**
 ```